utelecon/utelecon.github.io/src/pages/en/utol/students/course_registration/index.md

 1. Registration by course instructors or through UTAS:
     * “Enrolled registration”: Automatically registers the courses you have taken.
-    * “Favorite registration”: Is a registration made through the UTAS (the Educational System).
+    * “Favorite registration”: Is a registration made through the UTAS (the academic affairs system).
 This registration will be deleted after the enrollment period.
     * “Registered by instructor”: Is a registration that the course instructor made manually.

 2. Temporary self-registration by the students: